Certified Project Master (CPM)

 Order of Merit

-The Order of Merit for Certified Project Masters recognises excellence in the discipline of project management.
+The Order of Merit recognises excellence in project management knowledge.

 BSB51415 Diploma of Project Management